-Field schools are offered in the Summer, Fall and Spring terms, with destinations varying from year to year.
+Field schools are generally offered in the Summer term, with destinations varying from year to year.

 Just some notable benefits of participating in a Field School include opportunity to:

 Build your network abroad

 Connect with professors, industry professionals, SFU peers, and peers in your field of study around the globe.

 Study through global experiential learning formats including working in teams, learning from industry experts, or engaging in simulations.

 Gain international perspective on your degree

 Study your subject matter through a new lens, or study a new subject area in an immersive way.

 Develop your creative problem-solving and intercultural communication skills.